-You’re in love with your total opposite.
+You’re in love and you’re total opposites.
 Is this your true love?
 Can your relationship last forever?
 Do you guys stand a chance?
 You’ve heard “opposites attract” and you’ve definitely felt that attraction, but you can’t deny how opposite you are either.
 (Your friends and family constantly remind you…)

 Then, maybe in quiet moments, the nagging questions creep in…

 How different is too different?
 Are we total opposites?
 Maybe opposites attract, but can opposites also drive each other crazy?
 Is there a point where you are so different that you are forced to concede that you aren’t compatible?
 Does it matter how different you are if both of you are willing to accept each other’s differences?
 Can there be a “balancing act” between the differences?
 He has this one t-shirt that he thinks is so cool and it’s all I can do to not burn it!
 THIS CAN NEVER WORK, CAN IT?